-3.1 Staff are encouraged and, indeed, expected to raise any concern that they may have, without fear of recrimination.
-Any concerns raised will be treated in the strictest confidence and will be properly investigated.

-- 3.2 Staff are often the first to spot possible cases of wrongdoing at an early stage.
+- 3.1 Staff are encouraged and, indeed, expected to raise any concern that they may have, without fear of recrimination.
+Any concerns raised will be treated in the strictest confidence and will be properly investigated. - 3.2 Staff are often the first to spot possible cases of wrongdoing at an early stage.
 Staff should not try to carry out an investigation themselves.
 This may damage any subsequent enquiry. - 3.3 In the first instance, any suspicion of fraud, theft or other irregularity should be reported, as a matter of urgency, to your line manager.
-If such action would be inappropriate, your concerns should be reported upwards to one of the following persons: - Director of Audit, Fraud, Risk and Insurance - Head of Fraud - 3.4 Staff may choose to report concerns anonymously or request anonymity.
-While total anonymity cannot be guaranteed, every endeavour will be made not to reveal the names of those who pass on information.
+If such action would be inappropriate, your concerns should be reported upwards to one of the following persons: - Director of Audit, Fraud, Risk and Insurance; - Head of Fraud; or, - Executive Director Finance and Resources. - 3.4 Staff may choose to report concerns anonymously or request anonymity.
+While total anonymity cannot be guaranteed, every endeavour will be made not to reveal the names of those who pass on information. - 3.5 The council is committed to tackling modern slavery and exploitation and we encourage you to report any concerns you identify.
+You can alternatively contact the Modern Slavery & Exploitation helpline on 08000 121 700.